 Additionally, instructors endeavor to encourage student appreciation for literature as an aesthetic discipline affirming humanity’s quest for increased knowledge of itself and its world.
 Literature is a witness to the full gamut of human needs, joys, longings, and conflicts and thus serves as a witness to the spiritual dimension within mankind.
 Concurrently, the Department seeks to assist students in developing a Christian worldview through an integration of historical and Biblical perspectives that, in turn, foster a more cogent articulation of a Christian value system to the modern world.

-1. Students must complete ENG 110 or ENG 151 to satisfy the foundational requirement in composition.
+1. All undergraduates must satisfy ENG 110 or 151 or the equivalent to meet the foundational requirement in composition.

-2. Students are placed in English Composition based upon their ACT/SAT English scores according to the following scale:
+2. Students are placed in English Composition based upon their ACT/SAT English scores by the following scale:

 ACT/SAT ENGLISH SCORE ENGLISH COMPOSITION PLACEMENT